-The Company is a publicly traded fund whose objective is the delivery of consistent and uncorrelated returns of 400-600 bps net of fees above the "risk free rate" (defined as capitalised \in STR) over the course of an economic cycle.
-The Company's strategy has not changed during the Year and is not expected to change since a consistent and disciplined application by the Investment Manager of its proprietary analytical investment processes is the determining driver of NAV appreciation.
+The Company is a publicly traded fund whose objective is the delivery of consistent and uncorrelated returns of 400-600 bps net of fees above the "risk free rate" (defined as capitalised €STR) over the course of an economic cycle.
+The Company's strategy has not changed during the year and is not expected to change, since a consistent and disciplined application by the Investment Manager of its proprietary analytical investment processes is the determining driver of NAV appreciation.
 The Company has no employees and all of the directors are non-executive.
 The Board considers that its key stakeholders are its shareholders, its service providers, society and regulators.

-During the course of the Year the Board continued to oversee previously implemented initiatives focused on promoting the success of the Company for the benefit of its shareholders as a whole.
+During the course of the Year the Board continued to oversee previously implemented initiatives focused on the best interests of the Company .
 Highlights were as follows:

-Longevity of Company - the Company has an unlimited life and, as described in the Company's viability statement, the Board has considered the prospects of the Company for the three year period up to April 2025 when considering the Company's long-term sustainability.
-A continuation vote will be put to shareholders at the 2023 AGM if the discount is then still greater than 15%;
+Longevity of Company - the Company has an unlimited life and, as described in the Company's viability statement, the Board has considered the prospects of the Company for the three year period up to April 2026 when considering the Company's long-term viability.
+As explained above, the proposed Continuation Vote which will be put to Shareholders at the forthcoming AGM gives rise to material uncertainty as to the Company's future prospects, However, until such time as the outcome of the Continuation Vote is known the Board considers that the Company remains viable as a closed-ended investment company;

-Share buy-back programme - as described in the Directors' Report, a total of 1,273,500 Shares were bought back during the Year at an average discount of 19.8% for the benefit of Shareholders;
+Share buy-back programme - as described in the Directors' Report, a total of 83,611 shares were bought back during the Year at an average discount of 19.08% for the benefit of shareholders;

-ESG factors - the momentum of ESG adoption in the asset management industry continued into 2021, as incoming regulations pushed asset owners to increase their demand for transparency.
-The investment manager has witnessed a growing number of investors require increased disclosure and has responded to requests by finalising the full integration of ESG factors in its investment process and expanding its ESG reporting.
+ESG factors - the momentum of ESG adoption in the asset management industry continued in 2022, as incoming regulations pushed asset owners to increase their demand for transparency.
+The Investment Manager has witnessed a growing number of investors requiring increased disclosures and has responded to requests by finalising the full integration of ESG factors in its investment process and expanding its ESG reporting.
 This is expected to have the dual benefits of supporting NAV growth for shareholders, and also (as ESG processes are further embedded within the wider investment sector) improving environmental outcomes by companies accessing capital via the public markets.
-In addition and in line with the full integration of ESG factors, the BG Master Fund's reclassification from Article 6 to Article 8 under SFDR has been approved by the Fund's regulator.
+In addition, and in line with the full integration of ESG factors, the BG Master Fund is classified as falling within the scope of Article 8 of the EU's Sustainable Finance Disclosure Regulation (SFDR).